AbonyiXavier/social-network-Apis/README.md

 - Fetch posts by author
 - Soft delete post bt author
 - Update post by author with either with picture upload or not
-- SearchBy implementation for post and user
+- Search functionality for post and user